spenjnb/startup-cs260/README.md

 - To see boder lines, use "border: size solid color. <br/>
 - Take advantage of positioning by using, absolute/relative, flex, float. <br/>
 <h3>Learning JavaScript</h3>
 emsp;Language based on C, Java, and Scheme.
 Most used language and all websites use them.
 It compiles at runtime.
+JavaScript does not complain too much (which is actually not good).
 Important links to refer to for more information [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) or [CanIUse](https://caniuse.com/).